Close Menu

 Product liability claims are based on several different legal theories.
 The main bases of such claims are strict liability, negligence, and breach of warranty.
 While this falls under strict liability, to show that the manufacturer is responsible for defects regardless of fault, this is also tied closely to negligence, a broader idea of the failure to use reasonable care.
 Breach of warranty consists of the infringement of the guarantees that accompany the product, whether implicit or express.

-See also Understanding the Solstice East Lawsuit: Key Allegations and Consequences
+See also Understanding the Kennedy Funding Lawsuit: Key Players, Claims, and Implications

 The Role of Evidence